mealit01/Backend/README.md

 ## Overview

-The backend of your project is built using Node.js, Express.js, and MongoDB, following a RESTful API architecture.
+The backend of our project is built using Node.js, Express.js, and MongoDB, following a RESTful API architecture.
 Here's an overview of the main technologies used :

 1. **Node.js**: Node.js is a JavaScript runtime environment that allows you to run JavaScript code on the server-side.
 It provides an event-driven, non-blocking I/O model, which makes it well-suited for building scalable and efficient applications.